 Cordoba is the best connected of all the cities in Andalusia: it takes just four-and-a-half hours to get from Barcelona to Cordoba by direct high-speed AVE train.
 For this reason, Cordoba makes a good base for exploring the whole of Andalusia (it's also better placed for exploring Seville and Granada than any other city in the region).
 The cost of a ticket is typically around $100.00.

-- By Bus: The bus from Barcelona to Cordoba takes a lot longer by train and is only a little cheaper.
-The bus gets you from Barcelona to Cordoba in 14 hours and costs 70€.
+The bus from Barcelona to Cordoba takes a lot longer by train and is only a little cheaper.
+The coach gets you from Barcelona to Cordoba in 14 hours and costs around $80.00.
 You can book online and print out your e-ticket at home.